ahmed-eishon/Reels-SDK/SEPARATE-TAGS-GUIDE.md

-# ReelsSDK Separate Tags Implementation Guide
+# ReelsSDK Automated Dual-Release Guide

 ## Overview

-This document explains the new separate-tags approach for distributing ReelsSDK Debug and Release versions.
-This solution eliminates the dual-framework conflicts that were causing build failures.
+This document explains the automated dual-release approach for distributing ReelsSDK Debug and Release versions.
+The GitHub Actions workflow automatically creates both releases from a single tag push.

 ## Problem We Solved

-Previously, the ReelsSDK podspec included both Debug and Release frameworks with `_Debug`/`_Release` suffixes.
-This caused:
+Previously, complex approaches using framework renaming or symlinks caused:
 - CocoaPods GUID conflicts
 - Xcode build system errors
-- Complex workarounds in Podfile post_install hooks
+- Complex post_install hooks
+- Manual tag creation

 ## Solution

-We now maintain **separate git tags** for Debug and Release versions:
+We now use **automated dual releases** triggered by a single tag:
+- Push tag: `v0.1.3-ios`
+- Workflow automatically creates:
-- **v0.1.2-ios**: Release version (production-optimized)
+  - **v0.1.3-ios**: Release version (production-optimized)
-- **v0.1.2-ios-debug**: Debug version (with symbols and assertions)
+  - **v0.1.3-ios-debug**: Debug version (with symbols and assertions)

-Each tag contains a `ReelsSDK.podspec` that references only the appropriate frameworks.
+Each release contains a single podspec that downloads the appropriate 6 frameworks (no suffixes, no renaming).

 ## File Structure